edkerk/reproducible-research-init/README.md

 ----------

 * Create a new directory for your project.
-* Download the [latest release] of this repository, and unzip it in the directory you just created.
+* Download the [latest version] of this repository, and unzip it in the directory you just created.
 * Open this document in an editor.
 Change the first line to reflect the title of your research study, and delete the rest of the content in this file.
 You can, but are not obligated to keep the Acknowledgements section.
 * Go forth and experiment, keeping files in their appropriate places.